Backward Walking: Benefits, Techniques, and Why You Should Try It

 Wellness

-What is Backwards Walking?
+What is Backward Walking?
 Beyond Just Going in Reverse

 Defining the Practice and Its Historical Roots

-Backwards walking has been touted as a therapeutic form of exercise for a variety of potential conditions.
-Ancient Chinese records recommended the practice of backward walking for martial artists.
-In modern times, backward walking has been used in physical therapy for the treatment of knee injuries and for gait training in patients with neurological conditions such as stroke or cerebral palsy.
+Backward walking has been touted as a therapeutic exercise for a variety of conditions.
+Ancient Chinese records recommended backward walking for martial artists.
+In modern times, backward walking has been used in physical therapy to treat knee injuries and to provide gait training for patients with neurological conditions such as stroke or cerebral palsy.

 Why Does It Differ from Forward Movement

-Backwards walking differs from forward walking in both mechanical and cardiovascular requirements.
-Mechanically, backward walking places less stress on the knee, as the toes (rather than the heel) strike the ground first, shifting stress from the knee to be absorbed by the foot and ankle.
+Backward walking differs from forward walking in both mechanical and cardiovascular requirements.
+Mechanically, backward walking places less stress on the knee because the toes (rather than the heel) strike the ground first, shifting stress from the knee to the foot and ankle.
 When compared to forward walking, backward walking also increases activation of the quadriceps muscles (the muscles on the front of the thigh), which may be beneficial for knee rehabilitation, and the tibialis anterior, the muscle on the front side of the calf, which may help maintain balance while standing.

 From a cardiovascular standpoint, backward walking has been found to elicit greater energy expenditure than forward walking at the same speed.
 Practicing backward walking can be a useful addition to conditioning for activities that require backward movement, such as martial arts or officiating in field sports.